 The IA/CA in Romania will be the Ministry of European Integration, through its Cross Border Co-operation Directorate.
 The Payments Directorate (at MEI) undertakes the payment of all invoices.
-The PAO will be nominated in the Ministry of European Integration.
+The PAO will be nominated within the Minister of European Integration.